 - You can also modify, change party, or cancel your reservation.

-- If you decide to change parks or times you can usually change your FastPass+ reservations but keep in mind the most popular attractions do run out or sell out very quickly.
+- If you decide to change parks or times you can usually change your FastPass+ reservations but keep in mind the most popular attractions do run out quickly.

 FastPass+ Attractions that Typically Go Fast: